How We’re Using Customer Stories to Grow Our Business

 How to Identify Customers Who Will Share Their Story With You

 Before we dive into the types of customer stories, a few quick notes on how to identify great customers who will let you tell their stories, and how to make the ask:

-NPS Surveys (here’s how we do them): Customers that rate you a 9 or 10 are indicating that they’re already highly likely to recommend you to others, so this should be an easy ask.
+NPS Surveys: Customers that rate you a 9 or 10 are indicating that they’re already highly likely to recommend you to others, so this should be an easy ask.

 Support Tickets: Customers who send you positive feedback on their product usage or support interactions are also indicating that they’re happy with you, which makes it a great time to reach out to them for a story.